farhan-439/ml_competition/README.md

 ## 🏆 6th Place Solution (out of 94 teams)

-This repository contains my solution for the Cornell Machine Learning Kaggle Competition (Spring 2025), which focused on comparing pairs of Rock-Paper-Scissors hand gesture images to determine if the first image beats the second image in the game.
+This repository contains my solution for the Cornell's CS3780 Machine Learning Kaggle Competition (Spring 2025), which focused on comparing pairs of Rock-Paper-Scissors hand gesture images to determine if the first image beats the second image in the game.

 Competition Link : https://www.kaggle.com/competitions/expanded-rock-paper-scissors/leaderboard

 Team Name : (fm454, km942, joblink.one)

-I used an A100 GPU via Google Colab Pro for training, which was essential due to the extensive data augmentation and model complexity required to achieve competitive results.
+After initially training with Kaggle's TPU, I used an A100 GPU via Google Colab Pro, which was essential due to the extensive data augmentation and model complexity required to achieve competitive results.

 ## 📋 Challenge Description